PVermeer/dexie-addon-suite-monorepo/packages/dexie-encrypted-addon/README.md

 }
 ```

-Using **$** on your keys will encrypt these keys.
+Using the prefix **$** on your keys will encrypt these keys.

-Using **#** on the first key will hash this key with the document on creation.
+Using the prefix **#** on the first key will hash the document on creation and uses this hash as the primary key.
-This will create an unique primary key based on the document itself and will update or create the key on the document itself.
+This will create an unique primary key based on the document itself and will update or create the key on the document in IndexedDB.

 #### Secret key

-On first use of the database a new key can be generated with `Encryption.createRandomEncryptionKey()` on the exported `Encryption` class.
+When creating the database a new key can be generated with `Encryption.createRandomEncryptionKey()` using the exported `Encryption` class.

 ```ts
 import { Encryption } from "@pvermeer/dexie-encrypted-addon";